nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Each parameter prefix is separated from the others with a space.<br/>
   Using the parameter prefix for tag, `t/`, as an example, `t/t/` means the parameter value of the 1st `t/` is `t/` and TAB will interpret it as an invalid tag.
-On the other hand, `t/ t/` means there is no parameter value of both `t/`s and TAB will interpret this as 2 empty tags.
+On the other hand, `t/ t/` means there is no parameter value for both `t/`s and TAB will interpret this as 2 empty tags.
 (See [Managing students](#managing-students) for more details)

 An example of a command in TAB:
 ![Command format](images/CommandFormat.png)